Logo Background RSS

 What is mDNSResponder.exe / Bonjour and How Can I Uninstall/Remove It?

-You’ve noticed the mDNSResponder.exe process running the same way you saw rundll32.exe and svchost.exe in Task Manager, you don’t remember installing it, and it doesn’t show up in the Add/Remove programs in Control Panel.
+You must have noticed the mDNSResponder.exe process running the same way you saw rundll32.exe and svchost.exe in Task Manager, you don’t remember installing it and it doesn’t show up in the Add/Remove programs in Control Panel.
 So what is it, and how do we get rid of it?

 image